w7sst/MorseRunner/Readme.txt

             This option allows a user-entered range string of the form "<min>-<max>".
             An optional leading zero can be specified for generating serial numbers with leading zeros (e.g. 001-200).

+    Show Check/Section (for ARRL Sweepstakes only)
+      This contest has a complicated exchange and there is a setting to prepopulate the exchange to match N1MM's behavior.
+Please see the contest rules section below for more information.

   Responses
     There are five basic responses that you can receive: